010JGL/hedera_stone_v1/README.md

 - Cant use the DROP TABLE or seeds for DB, gotta use Vercel website

-- Make components to show that we have signed up and loggin

 - Change the naming of links / folder so it doesnt confuse in the URL

 - Testing the API